Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     document with regard to cyber threat intelligence, we have no agreements in place with other public and private parties dealing with security and intelligence, to give them access to the servers and/or to the data.

-1. Consent.
-As described, we do not intentionally share, sell, or rent individual personal information associated with the requestor with anyone without your consent.
-In order to provide consent you must have a user account for our service - this can be set up via our support page (insert link).
-We may contact existing users with accounts to enquire if you would be willing to provide consent for specific situations.
-Users can then provide explicit consent by choosing to enable certain account options which are disabled by default.